Time to read:3 minutes

 - 1 egg

-Fill a straight-sided coffee mug halfway with water.
+- Fill a straight-sided coffee mug halfway with water.
 Crack an egg and let it slide down the side of the mug to the bottom.
 (This keeps the yolk intact.)
-Make sure there's enough water in the mug to cover the egg by 1 inch.
-This should leave at least 2 inches empty at the top of your mug.
-You must have that space at the top -- if not, use a bigger mug!
+Make sure there’s enough water in the mug to cover the egg by at least 1 inch with 2 inches of space above it.
+You must have that space at the top — if not, use a bigger mug — or your egg may explode!

-Place a saucer (not a paper plate and not a paper towel) over the top of the mug and microwave it on HIGH for 1 minute.
-Check the egg for doneness.
-If needed, microwave again in 15-second bursts, checking after each, until it's done.
+- Place a saucer (not a paper plate and not a paper towel) over the top of the mug and microwave it on HIGH for 1 minute.
+Wait 15 seconds for the water to stop boiling before opening the microwave and checking the egg for doneness.